An overview of tamariki / children and mātātahi / young people and grief

 You’ll probably think about their:

-• Relationship to the person who has died.
+- Relationship to the person who has died.

-• Past experiences with death, grief and loss.
+- Past experiences with death and grief.

-• Developing skills, strengths, and weaknesses.
+- Developing skills, strengths, and weaknesses.

-• Emotional mood swings and behaviour.
+- Emotional mood swings and behaviour.

-• Tendency to feel bullet-proof.
+- Tendency to feel bullet-proof.

 But in fact it’s quite simple.
 The best approach to supporting your teenager is to put all that complexity aside and just be there.
 Walk alongside them as a companion but still be a parent / caregiver, maintaining boundaries, setting an example and providing support and guidance as you always do.